 - Choose the biggest and heaviest seeds from the packet, as these will germinate most quickly and be more robust and strong plants.

 - Boom!
 There you go!
 The best way to understand the importance of inoculating your seeds, think of it this way: When a baby is born, there are no microbes to help it digest food.
-As it passes through the birth canal and is breast fed colostrum, its digestive tract is populated with lots of critical microbes to help them digest their food and keep them healthy.
-A baby who did and receive these inoculants, experiences lots of digestive discomfort and cries out, which is known as a colicky baby.
-We want our baby plants to be healthy and strong, and cholicy, so inoculate your seeds!
+As it passes through the birth canal and is breastfed colostrum, its digestive tract is populated with lots of critical microbes to help them digest their food and keep them healthy.
+A baby who did not receive these inoculants experiences lots of digestive discomfort and cries out, which is known as a colicky baby.
+We want our baby plants to be healthy and strong, not colicky, so inoculate your seeds!

 - I like to do an initial watering with a “Welcome to the World” tea (recipe coming soon), and then moisten them as necessary until emergence and establishment.